SaschaGalley/grunt-phpunit/README.md

 _This plugin is developed for Grunt `0.4.0` and is not tested for backward compatibility with Grunt `0.3.x`._

 ###Target Properties
-####path
+####dir
 Type: `String`

-The path where phpunit should be run, i.e. where the test classes and the bootstrap are located in.
+The directory where phpunit should be run, i.e. where the test classes and the bootstrap are located in.

 ###Options
 ####bin